 Both the Beginning Band and the Varsity Band have rehearsals twice/week during the school day.
 Students who participate in Concert Band have rehearsal 5 times every two weeks.
 Students are expected to bring their instrument, music and pencil on band/lesson days.
 Band is an activity where most of the responsibility lies on the musician.
 This is a skill that we practice daily.
 Band members are expected to practice outside of school a certain number of minutes/week in order to maintain and grow on their instrument.

 Lessons are taught in small groups (5 is considered the maximum) for 20 minutes once per week during the school day.
 The teacher lets the family know what book (s) to buy for use in the lessons.

-Attendances at all performances is required and a schedule is distributed at the first rehearsal of the school year.
-Each of these groups performs two concerts at the school; one in early December and one in May.
-In addition, Varsity Band and Concert Band members will play at one or two of our supporting churches.
-This must be done on a Sunday morning and we do expect all members to participate in order that we praise our Lord to the best of our ability.
-We worship with our churches to thank them for the financial and spiritual support they provide to our school.
-Varsity and Concert Band members will also play for the 8th grade graduation ceremony, Pep Band during RCLS basketball invitational tournament and various community events.
+Attendances at all performances are required and a schedule is distributed at the first rehearsal of the school year.
+In addition to performances described above, Varsity and Concert Band members will also play for the 8th grade graduation ceremony, and Pep Band will play during RCLS basketball invitational tournament and various community events.
 The Concert Band (7th -8th grade) has its own Solo and Ensemble Festival where every band member chooses to perform a solo or a small ensemble for a judge usually held in the spring.